 Fireball Dragon is the most popular sport of the European Confluxes.
 The non-initiated might call it “slightly more complicated dodgeball”, but in truth it’s so much more than that: a beautiful game full of tactics and teamwork.
 Almost every Conflux has its own Fireball League, and Czocha is no exception.
 The best players at school are followed by admiring looks and longing sighs wherever they go.
 Many might dream of becoming professional Fireball stars after graduation, but the competition is tough and only the absolute best can make it.

-Fireball Dragon is usually played on both school days: first tryouts to scout for promising Junior talents and to recap the rules for those who haven’t played for a while, and the school tournament on the next day.
-It is one of the best occasions to show House spirit, and everyone gathers outside to cheer for their own team.
+Fireball Dragon is usually played on both of the first two school days of the year.
+The first day is for tryouts to scout for promising Junior talent and to recap the rules for those who haven’t played for a while, and the second is for the school-wide tournament.
+The showdown for the Fireball Cup is one of the best occasions to show House spirit, and everyone gathers outside to cheer for their own team.
 Each House team needs a minimum of five members.
 The best Houses are also awarded points for their outstanding performance on the Fireball field.

 The full Fireball Dragon ruleset can be found in the Lorebook.

 Not all clubs of Czocha convene in broad daylight.
-Some of them are specifically centered around the forbidden and dangerous, and getting caught as a member will definitely get you in trouble.
-They have been disbanded many times in the course of history, but each time some of the members linger and quietly start recruiting again.
-All details about the clubs and their members are well-guarded secrets, and in order to join you must have the right connections or be very, very lucky.
+Some of them are specifically centred around the forbidden and dangerous, and getting caught as a member will definitely get you in trouble.
+They have been disbanded many times throughout the history of the school, but, each time, some of the members linger and quietly start recruiting again.
+All details about the clubs and their members are well-guarded secrets, and to join you must have the right connections or be very, very lucky.

-The creation of Fight Club was a backlash against the prim and proper Dueling Club.
+The creation of Fight Club was a backlash against the prim and proper Duelling Club.
 Not everyone was willing to go through all the bowing and rituals and have their fighting limited by countless rules.
 No, these students wanted to get immediately into action and push their limits no matter the cost.
-Fight Club has no rules, and every dirty trick in the book is allowed – when you’re faced against dark forces in real life or work as a Guardian in the field, you won’t have time for a cup of tea.
-Some people join the club to find an outlet for some internal aggression, while others do it because they want a relatively safe place to practice real combat magic without being coddled by the teachers.
+Fight Club has no rules, and every dirty trick in the book is allowed.
+After all, when you’re faced with dark forces in real life or in your work as a Guardian in the field, you won’t have time for a cup of tea.
+Some people join the club to find an outlet for some internal aggression, while others do it because they want a relatively safe place to practise real combat magic without being coddled by the teachers.
 Some might just enjoy the thrill of doing something that’s so clearly against the school rules.

-The club has no fancy titles or formal hierarchies, and generally the one to organize the meeting is the one to say what’s the agenda of the night this time.
+The club has no fancy titles or formal hierarchies, and, generally, the one to organise the meeting is the one to say what’s on tonight’s agenda this time.
 One on one?
 All out brawl?
 Something more creative?
 Of course, the same person is also the one in charge of making sure they don’t get caught.
 Fight Club usually meets after curfew, as it’s much more exciting that way and teaches people to stay on their toes.
-Next day they might discreetly approach their Healer friends for help, because everything still hurts.
+On the next day, they might discreetly approach their Healer friends for help, because everything still hurts.
 Is this really the best way to learn?
-Nobody knows, but for the club members it’s a way of life.
+Nobody knows, but, for the club members, it’s a way of life.

 The grand name lures many ambitious witchards to join The Eternal.
 The stuffy, near sleepwalking reality causes most of them to leave early.
 Most students (and Staff) agree that this is nothing more than a study group for very dedicated students and alumni professors.
 Tales tell of decorating cakes and a myriad of teapots.
 And yes, the dress code is night wear (pyjamas or gown), sleeping cap and scarf.
-It is Czocha’s smallest club.
-Not only because of the dry readings from magic theory books, but also because to get to a meeting you need to decode the most intricate puzzles and magically encrypted clues.
+It is Czocha’s smallest club, not only because of the dry readings from magical theory books, but also because you need to decode the most intricate puzzles and magically encrypted clues to get to a meeting.
 Few bother to jump through the hoops.